fernandoescolar/Xunit.Assume/README.md

 }
 ```

-You can see full impementation of this example [here](https://github.com/fernandoescolar/Xunit.Assume/blob/master/tests/Xunit.Assume.Tests/Demos/OSDemoTests.cs).
+You can see the full implementation of this example [here](https://github.com/fernandoescolar/Xunit.Assume/blob/master/tests/Xunit.Assume.Tests/Demos/OSDemoTests.cs).

 ### Bug fixing

-You can use `Assume` to skip tests that depends on a bug be fixed:
+You can use `Assume` to skip tests that depend on a bug being fixed:

 ```csharp
 [Fact]